MicrosoftDocs/cloud-adoption-framework/docs/scenarios/defense/identity/multi-tenant/manage-operations.md

 ### Primary tenant application management

 All modern applications within the organization should use the primary tenant for identity.
 You should register all applications deployed to subscriptions in the secondary tenant with the primary tenant.
-Registering applications in the secondary tenant with the primary tenant enables users to sign into these applications with the same identity they use for Microsoft 365 (M365).
+Registering applications in the secondary tenant with the primary tenant enables users to sign into these applications with the same identity they use for Microsoft 365 (Microsoft 365).
 The team managing the primary tenant is responsible for app registrations, enterprise applications, and conditional access policies:

 **App registrations.** Web applications and APIs used by the organization are registered with the primary tenant.
-The app registration creates an [application object](/azure/active-directory/develop/app-objects-and-service-principals?tabs=browser#application-object) in Azure AD that represents the application definition including application manifest, token claims configuration, app role definitions, and client secrets.
-Activities include:
+The app registration creates an [application object](/azure/active-directory/develop/app-objects-and-service-principals?tabs=browser#application-object) in Azure AD.
+The applications object represents the application definition.
+The application definition includes an application manifest, token claims configuration, app role definitions, and client secrets.
+Activities for app registration include:

 - [Delegating app registration permissions](/azure/active-directory/roles/delegate-app-roles) in Azure AD
 - Managing the assignment of the [Application Developer](/azure/active-directory/roles/permissions-reference#application-developer) Azure AD role